vinfreecs/genga/docs/Run.rst

 A relevant option for multicore CPU runs is :literal:`-Nomp`, where the number of CPU cores can be set.

+Note that the CPU version of GENGA does not support the Multisimulation mode.
+In this case every sub-simulation should just be run as an independent full simulation.

 .. _Restart:

 Restarting GENGA to continue simulations